thingsboard/thingsboard.github.io/docs/user-guide/install/docker-windows.md

 - `-p 5683:5683`            - connect local port 5683 to exposed internal COAP port 5683
 - `-v mytb-data:/data`      - mounts the volume `mytb-data` to ThingsBoard DataBase data directory
 - `--name mytb`             - friendly local name of this machine
+- `--restart always`        - automatically start ThingsBoard in case of system reboot and restart in case of failure.
-- `thingsboard/tb`          - docker image, can be also `thingsboard/tb-postgres` or `thingsboard/tb-cassandra`
+- `thingsboard/tb-cassandra`          - docker image, can be also `thingsboard/tb-postgres` or `thingsboard/tb`

 In order to get access to necessary resources from external IP/Host on Windows machine, please execute the following commands: